The Triple B strategy combines three indicators that support each other. The basis of the strategy is the %B indicator based on Bollinger Bands.

 Exposure

-The tested strategy had an average exposure of 68%, compared to 100% in the benchmark.
-The study focused on the S&P 500 index stocks.
-You can read about how exposure is measured through dedicated research here.
-The strategy used less capital, reducing market risk and leaving more capital available for other strategies.
+The tested strategy had an average exposure of 69.59%, compared to 100% in the benchmark.
+The study was conducted on S&P 500 index stocks.
+The strategy used less capital overall, reducing market risk and leaving free capital available for other strategies.

 Winning Percent

-The winning percentage in the tested strategy was 66.25%.
-This means most transactions were profitable, highlighting the strategy's effectiveness in generating positive results.
-It gives the user greater confidence in the frequency of profit generation.
+The winning percentage of the tested strategy was 66.15%.
+This indicates that most trades were profitable, underscoring the strategy's effectiveness in generating positive results and boosting the user's confidence in its ability to consistently produce profits.

 SL & TP